Sunday 26th April 2015

-They explained that they had each written a list of people they thought would be good for their team.
-They combined the lists and those that featured on both lists were then put onto a ‘final’ list.
+They explained they had each written a list of people they thought would be good for their team.
+They combined the lists and those that featured on both lists were then put on a ‘final’ list.
 I was on that list!
 They told me there were only 5 people on it.

-My mind was whirling going crazy, thinking sharks, sunburn, finances, blisters, possible death……
+My mind was whirling, going crazy, thinking sharks, sunburn, finances, blisters, possible death……

-The call didn’t last long and I told them I would ring them back in a few days with my answer….
+The call didn’t last long and I told them I would ring them back in a few days with my answer.
 Half an hour later, I called Ben back and said I would like to join their team.

-Oh yes, and I feel it necessary to tell you, I have zero rowing experience, absolutely none!
+I feel it necessary to tell you, I have zero rowing experience, absolutely none!
 In fact the longest I’ve been on the water is working for a 5* Disney cruise liner!